 - Install signage or post information in common areas about preventing the spread of COVID-19.

-- Communicate to residents about any new protocols around day-to-day condominium use and operations during the pandemic.
+- Communicate to residents about protocols around day-to-day condominium use and operations.

 - Give notice to condominium residents once you have confirmation from your public health authority of a COVID-19 case in your building.
 BUT you should NOT disclose any private, confidential information about the case (for example, name of the infected person) or location of the infected unit.